-The Salvation Army has established an in-house Procurement Unit which has developed a specific Assessment Framework for ethical and environmental supplier and contractor compliance for use across the organisation.
+The Salvation Army’s Procurement Unit has implemented a specific Assessment Framework for ethical and environmental supplier compliance for use across the organisation.
 This specifically includes the Modern Slavery Act 2015.
-This Assessment Framework is being used to assess new and existing suppliers and contractors.
+This Assessment Framework is being used to assess new and existing suppliers.

-A Supplier Ethical Declaration which also specifically covers the Modern Slavery Act 2015 among other areas of ethical, environmental, employment law and best practice has been approved by the board of directors.
-This is referenced in the standard purchase Terms and Conditions of the Salvation Army making compliance with it a contractual requirement for all suppliers and operating under the standard terms and conditions of the Salvation Army.
+A Supplier Ethical Declaration which also specifically covers the Modern Slavery Act 2015 among other areas of ethical, environmental, employment law and best practice which is referenced in the standard purchase Terms and Conditions of the Salvation Army.
+Making compliance with it a contractual requirement for all suppliers operating under the standard terms and conditions of the Salvation Army.
 In addition all suppliers and contractors submitting tender responses for the provision of goods or services to the Procurement Unit have to confirm their agreement and acceptance of the terms and conditions and the ethical declaration.
-These same terms and conditions and ethical declaration are being rolled out to existing suppliers and contractors.
+These same terms and conditions and ethical declaration are being rolled out to existing suppliers.

-Throughout the next financial year the Procurement Unit will be placing a high priority on reviewing the organisation’s supply chains to identify any area at risk of Modern Slavery, ensuring that those areas receive particular scrutiny and are appropriately audited.
+Throughout the next financial year the Procurement Unit will be reviewing the organisation’s supply chain, identifying areas at risk of Modern Slavery, ensuring that those areas receive particular scrutiny and are appropriately audited.

-The Salvation Army’s prominent role in seeking to alleviate modern slavery and/or human trafficking SATCO recognises the need to continually review and tighten its checks and controls in this regard.
+The Salvation Army has a prominent role in seeking to alleviate modern slavery and/or human trafficking.
+SATCO recognises the need to continually review and tighten its checks and controls in this regard.

 Published by Lieutenant Colonel Alan Read, Secretary for Business Administration of the Salvation Army United Kingdom Territory with the Republic of Ireland (UKI).
 For and on behalf of SATCO (Director) May 2018